pink-gorilla/notebook/README.md

 ### in your deps.edn project

+We recommend to use tools.deps over leiningen fortwo reasons:
+- no dependency coflicts with tools.deps (tools deps resolves to the highest dependency version, vs leiningen which depends on the position in the project.clj
+- use RELEASE so you always get the most recent notebook)

 One way to configure the notebook is to pass it a edn configuration file.
 An example is [notebook edn config](https://github.com/pink-gorilla/notebook/blob/master/resources/notebook-core.edn)